initia-labs/movevm/precompile/modules/initia_stdlib/doc/function_info.md

 ## Function `check_dispatch_type_compatibility`

-Check if the dispatch target function meets the type requirements of the disptach entry point.
+Check if the dispatch target function meets the type requirements of the dispatch entry point.

 framework_function is the dispatch native function defined in the initia_std. dispatch_target is the function passed in by the user.